Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 * Multi heating zone support (only limited by the number of relays attached to the ESP32 microcontroller)
 * Each heating zone can be programmed using 1 or more schedules
-* Schedules and zones can be configured using a custom "Manage Heating" web page
+* Schedules and zones can be configured using a custom "Configure Heating" web page
 * Custom labels can be specified for each zone
 * Individual WS2812 LED pixels can indicate zone status
 * One physical push button per zone is supported with different actions available via single, double and triple press.